 Wheat and rye, on the other hand, have been grown and cultivated in Slovakia for centuries.
 Wheat and rye flour are therefore widely used in our traditional cuisine.
-That said, most Slovaks will only need four main types of wheat flour in their cooking or baking:
+Having said that, most Slovaks will only need four main types of wheat flour in their kitchen:

-Pšeničná múka hladká (Fine Wheat Flour 00 – Extra) is made of soft summer wheat and has a protein content of around 10%.
+Pšeničná múka hladká (Fine Wheat Flour 00 – Extra) is made of soft summer wheat and has a protein content between 10 – 11%.
 It is white in colour and milled to very fine powder.
 We use it for baking fine cakes and pastries like sponges and strudels, or to thicken soups, sauces and dips.
 Pšeničná múka hladká 00 Extra has a low gluten content and is similar (though not identical) in texture to cake or pastry flour.
 The closest German variety would be Flour Type T405, and it would correspond well to French flour T45.

 Pšeničná múka hladká T-650 (Fine Wheat Flour T-650) is also milled to fine powder, but it’s stronger, slightly darker, and has a higher gluten content, which makes this flour suitable for bread baking.
 Gluten is one of wheat’s proteins that gives dough elasticity, helps it rise and keep its shape.
 We also use this flour for our traditional honey cookies, or to coat food before frying.
 Pšeničná múka hladká T-650 is similar to the French T65.